 - Has attendance of 95% or above at that time.

 - Has an acceptable exceptional reason for this request.

 - Does not have any statutory tests at that time.

 Government regulations require that all schools record the reason for every absence and distinguish between authorised and unauthorised absences.

 We ask that parents notify the office as soon as possible giving a clear reason for absence.
 On the first day of any absence period it is the parents’ responsibility to contact the school and to explain the absence.
 If we have not received notice from you, a member of staff will telephone to enquire.
 This also provides some security for children who journey to school independently of an adult.
 Parents also need to inform school of any subsequent days of absence due to illness.

 We will record the reason for any child arriving late or leaving early.
 These records will be regularly monitored.

-We celebrate and encourage good attendance through awarding certificates/prizes at the end of each term.
+We celebrate and encourage good attendance through incentives such as 'Class of the Week' and termly prizes.